Education in Texas: University of North Texas System

 The University of North Texas System (UNT System) has three schools in the North Texas region, all of which are in the Dallas/Fort Worth Metroplex.

-The flagship institution is the University of North Texas (UNT) located in Denton.
+The flagship institution is the University of North Texas (UNT) located in Denton, Texas.
 UNT is the largest university in the Metroplex and third largest in the state.
-The fields taught at UNT focus on such areas as business management, education, engineering, hospitality, music and science.
+The fields taught at UNT focus on such areas as business management, education, engineering, hospitality, music, and science.

 The UNT System also oversees the University of North Texas at Dallas, the only public university located in the city limits of Dallas, and the University of North Texas Health Science Center at Fort Worth, the only college in Texas that specializes in osteopathic medicine.